abdreams/CompetitiveProgramming/README.md

 export default ChartComponent;
 ```

-With these changes, the `PortfolioDetail` page will now have a four-square layout as you described, with the stocks table and overall performance on the left, and the chart display and portfolio diversity on the right.
+With these changes, the `PortfolioDetail` page will have the four-square layout without unnecessary container elements, ensuring an efficient and clean layout.